Gene Simmons And Katey Sagal: Inside Their Surprising ‘70s Love Affair

 — peterkidder (@peterkidder) November 9, 2016

-In her book, the actress revealed that Simmons wasn’t her usual type, but that he inspired her in a unique way.
+In her book, the actress, who has been married to SoA creator Kurt Sutter since 2004, revealed that Simmons wasn’t her usual type, but that he inspired her in a unique way.
 The future Married With Children star’s career got a major boost when Simmons joined her the next day for her band’s rehearsal.
 Simons was impressed, so he introduced the band to Casablanca Records president Neil Bogart, who signed the group on the spot.

 “I thought Gene was really weird,” the actress wrote, adding that she also thought “he was cute and had a lot of confidence.”